jenn14108/MovieRecommender/README.md

 Content-based filtering will be used to create the recommendation system.
 The scikit-learn library will be used for the implementation of the system.

+The database will not be utilized until user login capabilities are added.